 Loss of interest in social activities; may behave in socially inappropriate ways

 In a healthy brain, mass and speed may decline in adulthood, but this miraculous machine continues to form vital connections throughout life.
 However, when connections are lost through inflammation, disease, or injury, neurons eventually die and dementia may result.
 The prospect of literally losing one's self can be traumatic, but early intervention can dramatically alter the outcome.
 Understanding the causes of dementia is the first step.

-In the past twenty years, scientists have greatly demystified the origins of dementia.
+In the past 20 years, scientists have greatly demystified the origins of dementia.
 Genetics may increase your risks, but scientists believe a combination of hereditary, environmental, and lifestyle factors are most likely at work.

 Dementia can be caused by: